Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

-On the circle we may consider notions of rigid rotation.
-Concretely, let $f_\pi:C\to C$ denote a standard choice of a half-rotation, i.e., a rotation by $\pi$.
-This gluing map is a homeomorphism satisfying $f_\pi^2=\id_C$.
-Moreover, in order to codify the notion of half-rotation we require commutativity of the following diagram:
+We also consider a half rotation on the standard circle $C$, e.g.\ via the homeomorphism $z\mapsto -z$. \begin{definition} We write $f_\pi:C\to C$ for a standard choice of a half-rotation on $C$.
+This is a homeomorphism of $C$ satisfying $f_\pi^2=\id_C$.
+Moreover, we require $f_\pi$ to make the following diagram commute:

-Here $\sigma$ denotes the identity map that interchanges the components of the disjoint union.
+Here, $I_1$ and $I_2$ are two copies of the standard interval $I$ and $\sigma$ denotes the identity map that interchanges the components of the disjoint union.
 We also require the orientation reversed version of $f_{\pi}$ to be compatible with the circle twist map.
 That is,